dotSlashJack/prop-spaghet-utils/README.md

 4) ensure you are connected to the pi, if you are not or the ecs is not running, you will see an error message about websockets.

+## Running the logger

+1) make sure tkinter is installed

+2) open the window by running `python(3) ecs_logger.py`

+3) choose a save directory for the logs, make sure you're connected to the pi (or sim) and update the address accordingly

+4) click `start logging` to begin, and make sure the number of json reports increases if you are expecting data; the csv should also show up immediately and will be timestamped with epoch time

+5) click `stop logging` when done

+NB: To split the file mid-run (for analysis, etc.) click the split new file button.
+This will break off a new log csv file starting at the time of the click, and stop logging to the original file

 ## Adding more tests and states

 To add more states and batches for future tests, update the `STATE_SETS.json` file, following the existing format.
 The web GUI will automatically populate the dropdowns from this information after restarting the page.